varigence/docs/bimlflex/reference-documentation/settings/DisplaySchemaNameRdv.md

 # Display Schema Name

-Determines whether the schema name is displayed in the Raw Data Vault.
+Determines if the schema name is displayed in the Raw Data Vault.

 Notes: